How do the liberal arts prepare you for life after college?

 Kurt Keena, now pursuing a graduate degree in Speech-Language Pathology at Montclair State University – ’13 Linguistics and Spanish double major

-Arielle Rodriguez offered a graduate assistantship at the University of Oklahoma - '15 Philosophy and Classics double major with minors in Relgious Studies and Gay, Lesbian, Bisexual, Transgender, Queer Studies
+Arielle Rodriguez currently a graduate assistantship at the University of Oklahoma - '15 Philosophy and Classics double major with minors in Religion and Gay, Lesbian, Bisexual, Transgender, Queer Studies

-Rika Dunlap pursued Ph.
-D. candidate for philosophy at the University of Hawaii, Manoa - '07 Philosophy major
+Rika Dunlap completing a PhD in philosophy at the University of Hawaii, Manoa - '07 Philosophy major

 Sal M. Anderton, private practice attorney and local township elected official – '95 Political Science and Philosophy double major